Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 Why it matters for collectors: You'll buy smarter.
 Understanding how albums were recorded helps you choose pressings that best represent the artist's intent.

-Our Band Could Be Your Life — Michael Azerrad
+Our Band Could Be Your Life by Michael Azerrad

 Why it matters for collectors: Indie and punk records are among the most collectible.
 Knowing the stories behind them helps you spot significant pressings and understand why certain albums command the prices they do.

-Please Kill Me: The Uncensored Oral History — Legs McNeil
+Please Kill Me: The Uncensored Oral History by Legs McNeil

 Why it matters for collectors: Punk collecting is as much about cultural context as music quality.
-This book provides that context in the most entertaining way possible.
+This book gives that context in the most entertaining way possible.

 How to Read About Music